 All of this company growth has attracted other positive attention, as well.
 In 2020, Smiley Technologies was named to the fifth annual Forbes Small Giants list, which highlighted 25 privately owned companies committed to “greatness over fast growth.”
 The national recognition served as an affirmation for Glasbrenner that the company was heading in the right director.
 “It gives us some validity to play in the market.
 It certainly helps tell our story of the kind of company we want to be.”

 Glasbrenner’s vision for the company is one where customers get high-touch service and employees can feel valued and part of an important mission.
-The vision is something that’s engrained in the core values of Smiley Technologies, and Glasbrenner is continuing to carry the torch for it.
+The vision is something that’s ingrained in the core values of Smiley Technologies, and Glasbrenner is continuing to carry the torch for it.

-“My hope is that we build a really solid stable company that provides a great avenue for our employees to have well-paying jobs and do the, the level of service that we’ve have always done for our customers.
+“My hope is that we build a really solid stable company that provides a great avenue for our employees to have well-paying jobs and do the level of service that we’ve always done for our customers.
 I’m bound and determined, no matter how many banks we get or the size we get, that we don’t break the service model,” Glasbrenner said